 Shakes and Smoothies

 Foods rich in calcium and vitamin D are essential for keeping bones healthy.
-That's why milkshakes and smoothies are the perfect snack for many people with COPD.
+That's why milkshakes and smoothies are the perfect snacks for many people with COPD.
 Use milk or yogurt -- choosing lower-fat products if weight control is desired -- and use fresh fruit for nutrients and fiber.
 Canned, fortified shakes are no-fuss drinks that are ready to be used straight out of the fridge.

 Starchy vegetables like beets, corn, carrots, and winter squash are rich sources of vitamins and minerals.
 And they have more calories than other vegetables.
 Baked squash casserole makes an excellent side dish or main course.
 And soup is a savory way to enjoy these richer vegetables.